 New Zealand Building Code compliance pathways

 The Building Code is performance based.
 Clause C of the Building Code describes the performance criteria for Protection from Fire.
-Clause C3 describes Functional and Performance Requirements for fire affecting areas beyond the fire source.
+Clause C3 describes functional requirements and Performance criteria for fire affecting areas beyond the fire source.

 • C3.1 Buildings must be designed and constructed so that there is a low probability of injury or illness to persons not in close proximity to a fire source.